(Please see the school calendar for more information)

 10:55 – 11:40 – HQ

 11:40 – 12:20 – Lunch

 12:20 – 1:50 – 3B

 Parents/Guardians/Carpool Drivers: Please be prompt in picking up your learners, no later than 5:30 p.m. on Mondays-Thursdays and 12:30 p.m. on Fridays.
 Thanks!

-Parents and families, in order for your child to maintain enrollment in iLEAD NoHo, you and your child each must have signed our Master Agreement and Acknowledgement of Responsibilities.
-These documents are legally required.
-If you have not yet signed these documents, please report to the building today (Monday) or tomorrow morning in order to sign them.
-The Master Agreement and Acknowledgement of Responsibilities outline the requirements to enroll (and remain enrolled) at iLEAD NoHo, so please review them carefully.
-The iLEAD NoHo program is an independent study hybrid program that runs differently from other local public high school programs, thus we ask that you please make certain you understand our parameters.
+Parents and families, in order for your child to maintain enrollment in iLEAD NoHo, you and your child each must have signed our master agreement.
+This document is legally required.
+If you have not yet signed this document, please report to the building today or tomorrow morning in order to sign them.
+The master agreement and acknowledgement of responsibilities outline the requirements to enroll (and remain enrolled) at iLEAD NoHo, so please review them carefully.
+The iLEAD NoHo program is an independent study hybrid program that runs differently from other local public high school programs, thus please make certain you understand our parameters.